 6. Unconventional tools mix better with full-body routines.

 Sandbags, kettlebells and bodyweight exercises mix much better with full-body routines rather than with splits.
-It's all about setup.
-You make lots of accessory work with these tools.
-I mean all the cleans and shouldering.
-No matter what your goal is you better do full-body routines with these tools.
+It’s all about setup.
+You can do lots of accessory work with these tools.
+I mean stuff like all the cleans and shouldering.
+No matter what your goal is, you better do full-body routines with these tools.

 7. Old-timers used full-body routines almost exclusively.

-Remember beginning of the post (: Anyway, those guys undoubtedly knew what they were doing.
+Remember what I wrote at the beginning of the post. (: Anyway, those guys undoubtedly knew what they were doing.

 That’s it for now.
 Stay tuned for part two where I’ll explain how to make your own full-body routine.